allolex/sirius/README.md

 # Sirius

-Sirius - A sensible default configuration for the mutt email client on OS X
+Sirius - A somewhat opinionated default configuration for the mutt email client on OS X

 ## Summary